marielgh/marielgh.github.io/projects.md

 3. [Government Spending Contracts](gov.md)

    The Government Spending Contracts dataset includes over 15 years of contracts, from 2000-2016, with the federal government.
-In this project I explore the most important agencies that make contracts, the percentage of contracts per state over the years and more.
+In this project I explore the agencies that award the most contracts, the industries that receive the most contracts, the percentage of contracts per state over the years and seasonality of the contracts awarded.